 3. Actionable Claims

-Actionable claims do not constitute as a service under Service Tax, no tax is payable under current regime.
+Actionable claims do not constitute as a service under Service Tax, and hence no tax is payable under the current regime.
 Under GST actionable claims are now included in the definition of supply of goods.
 Services provided from bills discounted to securitization will now be taxed as an effect B2C and B2B majorly.